widoriezebos/Thoth/README.md

 # Thoth
-Simple yet powerful Markdown based Documentation System for professional documentation writers
+Simple yet powerful Markdown based Documentation System for professional documentation writers.
+(Although serious bloggers might like Thoth too)

 ## In a hurry?
 - Markdown (text based) editing helps you focus on content and structure so you can ignore layout while writing